top of page

 Four days late = maximum of 59%

 Five or more days late will get a maximum of 50%.
+(The 50% continues until the Quarter closes)

-MAKEUPS will be submitted by VIDEO ONLY.
-(See Video Procedures below).
-Students will have ONE DAY (24 hours) to email their makeup video (or video link).
-Makeups are assigned when a student is absent from class on the day of a test/quiz, or doesn't have their instrument in class the day of a test/quiz.
 Makeups are not permitted for students who choose not to play for a test/quiz.
 If a student declines to play, their zero will remain in the gradebook without the option for a makeup.
-There are no makeups for participation grades, only assignments and assessments.

-Half Credit-Policy: Students can submit any makeup or redo video until the end of each quarter for a maximum of 50%.
+Half Credit-Policy: Students can submit any makeup or video until the end of each quarter for a maximum of 50%.
 This does not include tests/quizzes where the student was present in class and had a working instruments and declined to play for the test/quiz.
 It is highly encouraged that ALL assignments are submitted so that the 50% grades will improve the percentage in each category to increase the student's overall grade!
 Please look at the calendar for gradebook closings.

 Extra Credit assignments will be given as donors choose projects where students will find 3 donors for the EC grade.